 5. Now go to Linux Mint and open the Network to see the Windows Network.
 Find the Windows machine and open it.
 You must see the shared folders.

 The new chapter for Linux lovers happened.
 Nowadays social media users are sharing something that “Microsoft Love Linux“.
 It’s good to hear that a big company wants to support Linux.
-But mostly it remind me a proverb in Persian that says “The respect of Wolf could not be free“.
+But mostly it reminds me of a proverb in Persian that says “The respect of Wolf could not be free“.
 I think Microsoft comes to swallow the Linux philosophy before loving.
 Hope it will not happen.